JosiaOrava/sortingvisualizer/readme.md

 It generates array of pillars of different length and then uses quicksort algorithm to sort them.

-The arrays and visuals were made completely by me and quicksort was made with help of documentation of how that algorithm worked.
+The array generation and visuals were made completely by me and quicksort was made with help of documentation of how that algorithm worked.

 # What I learned